project-origin/registry/doc/index.md

 [^ib]: The issuing body is the entity that has the legal right to issue GCs within a given area.

-The life-cycle of a single GC always stays within the same registry as to ensure atomic operations on the GC and reduce the need for distributed transactions.
+The life-cycle of a single GC `always` stays within the same registry as to ensure atomic operations on the GC and reduce the need for distributed transactions.

 In practice this makes each registry the authority of what is the truth for the current state of a GCs held within it.

-Some transactions like [claim](../concept/granular-certificates/transactions/claim.md) does span multiple registries, but are performed as a distributed transaction using a saga pattern.
+Some transactions like [claim](../concept/granular-certificates/transactions/claim.md) does span multiple registries, but are performed as a "distributed transaction" using a orchestration based saga.

 ### The registry is neither strongly typed nor context-aware

-The registry is not context-aware, which means that it does not know anything about the data it stores.
+The registry is not context-aware, which means that it does not know anything about the data it store or verifies.
-It is up to the user of the registry to interpret the data.
-The registry only hashes the data.
+It is up to the users of the registry to interpret the data.
+The registry only verifies the data using a `Verifier` and adds it to the stream.
 The registry does not know what the data means, or how it should be interpreted, all it does is to verify provide proofs of the data.

 The reason why the registry is not strongly typed or context aware is that it allows for greater flexibility and applicability across different use cases and industries.